QSilver/World-of-Warcraft/interface/addons/Overachiever/readme.txt

 The change log lists changes of particular note to users, not every change made.

+v1.0.2
+- Correct an issue that prevents the cache module from being loaded.

+v1.0.1
+- A new module has been added, Overachiever_Cache.
+When enabled (which it is by default), it should reduce load times once its cache is populated.
+The cache is rebuilt whenever Overachiever runs after a new build of WoW was released.
+(If the option "Startup: Throttle achievement lookup" is enabled, then this may improve performance instead of load time.)
+- Trade module: Fix achievement information not showing in Cooking window.
+- Suggestions Tab:
+-- Added numerous suggestions for Battle for Azeroth zones.
+-- Add more suggestions to the Draenor garrison.
+-- Suggest "Choppin' Even More Logs" to Horde characters in their garrison instead of "Choppin' Some Logs" since the wrong faction's version was showing if the series progressed.
+(WoW API gives Alliance version as part of the series regardless of your faction.)
+-- Suggest "Chromie Homie" at Wyrmrest Temple in Dragonblight (instead of only when actually inside The Deaths of Chromie scenario).
+- Added achievements for Battle for Azeroth zones to exploration auto-tracking.

 v1.0.0
 - Updated for Battle for Azeroth beta and pre-patch, WoW patch 8.0.x.
 Updated TOC and made many required changes.
 - This release is backward compatible with Legion.
 (This may not be the case for future releases.)
 - Reworked the achievement search system.
 Searches should generally take less time and they now allow other activity to continue during a search.
+- Search Tab:
+-- "Personal" type split into "Personal" and "Other."
+The latter are achievements that do not have a category which belongs in the base UI.
+(Since all of them are unlisted achievements, selecting the "Other" type causes the search to include unlisted achievements even when the box to do so is unchecked.)
-- Search Tab: Added an option to direct searches started by slash commands (like "/ach") to the Search tab.
+-- Added an option to direct searches started by slash commands (like "/ach") to the Search tab.
 - When not directed to the Search tab, slash commands that searched for achievements will now also search through unlisted achievements.
 Excludes the "silent" slash commands such as "/achs".
 (When directed to the tab, whether they include unlisted achievements is determined by the relevant checkbox found there.)
 - Minimap tooltips are now properly supported by the tooltip reminders feature.
 Up/down arrows (indicating a node's relative vertical position) do not prevent the reminder from showing and multiple nodes showing in the tooltip at once are now handled.
-- Suggestions Tab:
--- Added suggestions for Seething Shore.
+- Suggestions Tab: Added suggestions for Seething Shore.
--- "Personal" type split into "Personal" and "Other."
-The latter are achievements that do not have a category which belongs in the base UI.
-(Since all of them are unlisted achievements, selecting the "Other" type causes the search to include unlisted achievements even when the box to do so is unchecked.)
 - Tabs module: Added text overlay to indicate when the achievement completion filter (earned or incomplete) has caused an achievement to be omitted from the Suggestions or Related tabs.
 - Improved ability to toggle tracking an achievement by ctrl+clicking on its link.
 Overachiever will now attempt to toggle tracking when the selected achievement is part of a series to which the linked achievement belongs (rather than requiring the linked achievement itself to be selected).
 - Option "Startup: Throttle achievement lookup" is now disabled by default and it is automatically disabled for users upgrading from a pre-1.0 version of Overachiever.